conda-forge/conda-forge.github.io/docs/maintainer/understanding_conda_forge/feedstocks.md

 # The feedstock

 A feedstock is the home of one recipe; it may produce more than one conda artifact in the case of a multi-output recipe.
-The feedstock is the stage for most events about a recipe.
+The feedstock is where for most events in the life of a recipe take place.

 ## Initialization